 Section 110 (1) of U.S. copyright law states that "performance or display of a work by instructors or pupils in the course of face-to-face teaching activities of a nonprofit educational institution" is not an infringement of copyright.
 This section allows instructors to use films, music, artwork, poetry, prose, and other copyrighted materials in part or in their entirety, if the amount used is necessary to meet the educational objectives of the course.
 The copies used must be lawfully made and obtained.

 While the law specifically refers to face-to-face classes, a secure online classroom that only officially enrolled students have access to, such as through K-State Online, is comparable to face-to-face teaching and use of copyrighted works in that teaching format should be evaluated under the same standard.
 Care should be used to limit the use of the clip to view-only and only for the duration necessary for teaching purposes.

 Kansas State University requires compliance with copyright law and, when appropriate, supports the exercise in good faith of full fair use rights by faculty, staff, and students.
+See the chart in the Ownership of Copyrights at K-State section for more information.
 Specifically, Kansas State University:

 Transfer copyright but negotiate some or all of the rights with the publisher.